. DANDORA .

 SMART LEARNING PROJECT

-All children and adults at St.Benedict Community Center are able to read, understand and master basic writing and mathematics.
-They will gain 21st Centruy learning skills and digital media competence through regular practice and use of the education library.
+St.Benedict Community Center (SBCC) wants all children and youth in our care to be able to read, understand and master basic writing and mathematics.
+We prepare them to gain 21st Century learning skills and digital media competence through regular practice and use of the wiLearn education library.
 The free access shall enable, empower and enhance the self-oriented learning skills of teachers, learners and the community at large.

 THE CHALLENGE UNDER COVID